Natural Earth Garden Villages

 “For all mans supposed accomplishments, his continued existence is completely dependent upon 6 inches of topsoil and the fact that it rains.” - Confucius.

-LivIng in a way that causes the least harm to all life, animal, plant and man, has to be woven into all our ways of living.
+LivIng in a ways that minimze harm to life, people, animal, plant, woven into our ways of living.

 Our Emotional Need for Nature